Research Frontpage

 Moves

-• Design is shifting from uniform compression to mapped support: brands are using zoned panels, variable knit density, and targeted firming points instead of one tight all-over squeeze.
+• Design is shifting from uniform squeeze to mapped support: brands are using zoned panels, variable knit density, and targeted firming points instead of one tight all-over compression profile.

-• Stability is outranking squeeze in some purchases: shoppers increasingly prioritize anti-roll waistbands, silicone grip, and stay-up construction over stronger tummy control.
+• Stability is outranking squeeze in some purchases: wider waistbands, silicone grip, anti-roll construction, and stay-put edges are becoming as important as tummy control.

-• Construction is part of the value proposition: bonded edges, stitch-free builds, and seamless methods reduce digging, bulk, and visible lines.
+• Construction is part of the value proposition: bonded edges, stitch-free builds, and seamless methods reduce digging, bulk, and visible lines while improving all-day comfort.

-• Shapewear is crossing into visible fashion and adjacent apparel: shaping logic is appearing in bodysuits, denim, dresses, and other mainstream garments, not just dedicated intimates.
+• Shapewear is crossing into everyday apparel: shaping logic is appearing in bodysuits, swimwear, and fashion tops, not just dedicated intimates.

 Leverage